My Home and Alphabet Group ‘GMUBH’

 Note to the teacher:

-- Watch the LTM video prior to the session to learn how to introduce sight words.
+- Watch the video prior to the session to learn how to introduce sight words.

 - Keep the required materials ready.